Aphramzo/react-sample/docs/01-intro.md

 ```
 You don't need to learn and configure many build tools.
 Instant reloads help you focus on development.
 When it's time to deploy, your bundles are optimized automatically.
 ```

+### Build Tools

+Under the hood CRA is managing and using many tools that would otherwise need to be configured and managed separately, including

+- Webpack
+- Babel
+- ESLint
+- Jest